 Volumetric

 Table 4 presents the average air voids content of nine cores taken from slabs S1-S3 and three cores per corresponding repair.
-It was found, that the air voids of the slabs ranged from 12.23 % to 13.28 % showing no significant variation.
-Although this level of air voids is considered high for simulation of a pavement, this is a result that is expected when compacting with a vibrating plate (Thom 2008).
+It was found, that the air voids of the slabs ranged from 12.23 % to 13.28 %, showing no significant variation.
+Although this level of air voids is considered high, this is a result that is expected when compacting with a vibrating plate (Thom 2008).

 Lower air voids content was observed for the executed repairs.
-High variation in air voids content was found for non-heated repairs when compared to pre-heated repairs.
+High variation in air voids content was found for non-heated repairs when compared against pre-heated repairs.
 The air voids of non-heated repairs ranged between 2.91 % and 6.70 % and of pre-heated repairs between 3.56 % and 5.86 %.
 It is not expected that pre-compaction mixture temperatures (Fig. 4) and compaction time affected the air voids variation in non-heated repairs.
 The air voids variation was attributed to the vibrating plated used to complete the compaction of the repairs.
 Further, the size of the vibrating plate 400 × 320 mm2 in comparison with the small size of the repair 306 × 165 mm2 also influenced the air voids content.